-BUSN 1400 Word Processing
+BUSN 1400 Word Processing Applications (4)

 This course covers the knowledge and skills required to use word processing software through course demonstrations, laboratory exercises and projects.
 Minimal document keying will be necessary as students will work with existing documents to learn the functions and features of the word processing application.
 Topics and assignments will include: word processing concepts, customizing documents, formatting content, working with visual content, organizing content, reviewing documents, sharing and securing content.

-Pre-requisites: COMP 1000 - Introduction to Computer Literacy, with a minimum grade of
+• Pre-requisite: COMP 1000 - Introduction to Computer Literacy, with a minimum grade of "C".

-BUSN 1410 Spreadsheet Concepts and
+BUSN 1410 Spreadsheet Concepts and Applications(4)